 the type, colors, style sheets, menus, etc on the rest.

-last legs, and the colors I see on my screen really
+last legs, the colors I saw on my screen really

-look really weird, it's only partially my intention.
+look really weird, that may be a 10+ year old situation, though it was only partially my intention.

 Sometimes I just go off a color guide book and convert